 Le Palais 頤宮 – The Only 3 Michelin Star Restaurant In Taipei, Exceptional Cantonese Cuisine And Dim Sum

-[Taipei] After being in operation for 7 years, Cantonese restaurant Le Palais 君品酒店- 頤宮中餐廳 was awarded 3 Michelin Stars in the inaugural Michelin Guide Taiwan 2018.
+[Taipei] After being in operation for 7 years, Cantonese restaurant Le Palais 君品酒店- 頤宮中餐廳 was awarded 3 Michelin Stars in both the inaugural Michelin Guide Taiwan 2018 and in 2019.

-Out of the 126 restaurants in the guide, it holds the distinction of being the only one achieving the highest rating possible.
+Out of more than 130 restaurants in the guide, it holds the distinction of being the only one achieving the highest rating possible.